 How this passion example helps your search: Not only can you explore areas of interest in your community, but also you will meet a host of new people who might lead you to new career opportunities or expose you to other interests you haven’t considered.

 21. Writing a Book

 You don’t have to be an exceptional writer or expert to write a book.
 You can write a book just for yourself or your family.
 Or you might use book-writing as a way to explore an interest or skill you possess.

 You can use a self-published book as a way to share your ideas and knowledge with others and add to your credibility in your field.

 Come up with a few ideas for your book topic.
-Explore each one to see how easily it is to flesh out the information.
+Explore each one to see how easy it is to flesh out the information.
 Then outline your book and start writing.
-The process itself will be fun and fascintating.
+The process itself will be fun and fascinating.